Southern United States: Other politicians and political movements

 The South has produced various nationally known politicians and political movements.
 In 1948, a group of Democratic congressmen, led by Governor Strom Thurmond of South Carolina, split from the Democrats in reaction to an anti-segregation speech given by Minneapolis mayor and future senator Hubert Humphrey of Minnesota.
 They founded the States Rights Democratic or Dixiecrat Party.
 During that year's presidential election, the party ran Thurmond as its candidate and he carried four Deep South states.

 In the 1968 Presidential election, Alabama Governor George C. Wallace ran for president on the American Independent Party ticket.
 Wallace ran a "law and order" campaign similar to that of Republican candidate, Richard Nixon.
 Nixon's Southern Strategy of gaining electoral votes downplayed race issues and focused on culturally conservative values, such as family issues, patriotism, and cultural issues that appealed to Southern Baptists.

 In the 1994 mid-term elections, another Southern politician, Newt Gingrich, led the Republican Revolution, ushering in twelve years of GOP control of the House.
 Gingrich became Speaker of the United States House of Representatives in 1995 and served until his resignation in 1999.
+The incumbent Speaker of the House, Louisiana Republican Mike Johnson, is also from the South.

-Tom DeLay was the most powerful Republican leader in Congress until he was indicted under criminal charges in 2005 and was forced to step aside by Republican rules.
-Apart from Bob Dole from Kansas (1985–96), the recent Republican Senate Leaders have been Southerners: Howard Baker (1981–1985) of Tennessee, Trent Lott (1996–2003) of Mississippi, Bill Frist (2003–2006) of Tennessee, and Mitch McConnell (2007–present) of Kentucky.
+Except for Bob Dole from Kansas (1985–96) and John Thune from South Dakota (2025-present), nearly all the recent Republican Senate Leaders have all been Southerners: Howard Baker (1981–1985) of Tennessee, Trent Lott (1996–2003) of Mississippi, Bill Frist (2003–2006) of Tennessee, and Mitch McConnell (2007–2024) of Kentucky.

-The Republicans candidates for president have won the South in elections since 1972, except for 1976.
-The region is not, however, entirely monolithic, and every successful Democratic candidate since 1976 has claimed at least three Southern states.
+The Republican candidates for president have won the South in elections since 1972, except for 1976.
+The region is not, however, entirely monolithic, and every successful Democratic candidate has won at least 2 of the 11 former Confederate states.
 Barack Obama won Florida, Maryland, Delaware, North Carolina, and Virginia in 2008 but did not repeat his victory in North Carolina during his 2012 reelection campaign.
 Joe Biden also performed well for a modern Democrat in the South, winning Maryland, Delaware, Virginia, and Georgia, in the 2020 United States presidential election.

+Political issues

+As of 2025, all southern states except for Delaware, Maryland, Virginia, and West Virginia permit the death penalty.

 Race relations

 Native Americans

-Native Americans had lived in what is the American South for nearly 12,000 years.
-They were defeated by settlers in a series of wars ending in the War of 1812 and the Seminole Wars, and most were removed west to Indian Territory (now Oklahoma and Kansas), but large numbers of Native Americans managed to stay behind by blending into the surrounding society.
-This was especially true of the wives of European American merchants and miners.
+Native Americans have lived in what is now termed the American South for nearly 12,000 years.
+Increasing amounts of their land was taken until they were defeated by settlers in a series of conflicts ending in the War of 1812 and the Seminole Wars, and most of the surviving population was removed west to Indian Territory (now Oklahoma).